Tags API

 ## What this guide covers

-Use tags as clear subscriber labels for targeting, forms, imports, and automation conditions.
+Use tags as clear labels on subscriber records for targeting, forms, imports, and automation conditions.

 ## Manage Tags

 Tags are simple labels attached to subscribers.
-They are useful for subscriber grouping, form source tracking, campaign targeting, automation conditions, import labels, and operational notes that do not need a typed custom field.
+Use tags for subscriber grouping, form source tracking, campaign targeting, automation conditions, import labels, and operational notes that do not need a typed custom field.

-Use tags when the value is a label with a clear yes-or-no meaning, such as `Webinar 2026`, `Customer`, `Imported From CRM`, or `Needs Review`.
+Use tags when the label has a clear yes-or-no meaning, such as `Webinar 2026`, `Customer`, `Imported From CRM`, or `Needs Review`.

-Use a custom field instead when the value is typed data that can vary per subscriber, such as plan, company size, birthday, signup date, or account owner.
+Use a custom field when the value is typed data that can differ for each subscriber, such as plan, company size, birthday, signup date, or account owner.

-1. List existing tags before creating new ones so your integration can reuse the workspace's current naming.
+1. List existing tags before you create new tags so your integration can reuse the workspace's current tag names.

 2. Create missing tags with clear names and descriptions.

-3. Store the Mailrith tag IDs in your source-system mapping if you will reuse them.
+3. Store the Mailrith tag IDs in your source-system mapping if your integration will reuse the tags.

-4. Use tag IDs on subscriber upserts when you already know the mapping.
+4. Use tag IDs on subscriber upserts when your integration already knows the mapping.

 5. Use `new_tags` only when the source system intentionally owns the new label names.

-6. Review the resulting tags in [Tags](https://mailrith.com/docs/tags.md) so workspace users see names they understand.
+6. Review the created or reused tags in [Tags](https://mailrith.com/docs/tags.md).
+Success means workspace users see tag names they understand and can use correctly.

 - Create tags programmatically when another system owns a source label.